 Chicken broth has been known to inhibit cell inflammation and mitigate cold symptoms.
 It’s best to make your own bone broth.
 You can control the ingredients and it’s much more affordable.
-Learn to make chicken broth and beef broth, and serve it to your family regularly.
+Learn to make chicken broth or beef broth, and serve it to your family regularly.

 Raw apple cider vinegar is also known for its ability to fight off threats to your body.
-Combine those together into a formula called the Master Tonic or Fire Cider, and you have a very effective way to combat the common cold this winter.
+Combine ingredients into a formula called the Master Tonic or Fire Cider to help you combat the common cold this winter.
 Make it now, because it takes some time to brew.

 Feature image courtesy of Allan Foster

 Editor’s note: Originally published on December 29, 2014, this article was updated in December 2018.